Meeting for Worship on First Day

 Beginning August 2, 2020, a limited number of people can worship together in our Third Street Meetinghouse.
 Everyone in attendance must wear a mask, practice social distancing and follow a few other procedures.
 Because there is limited space, we ask Friends to email Carol in advance if they plan to attend.
 See the post on plans for in-person worship for more details.

-Friends are gathering for worship together outside on Wednesdays at 6pm at the Hector Meetinghouse on Perry City Road.
-Friends should bring their own chairs, wear a mask, and practice social distancing.
+Friends are gathering for worship together on Sundays at 10am and Wednesdays at 5pm at the Hector Meetinghouse on Perry City Road.
+Friends must wear a mask, and practice social distancing.
+Weather permitting, we will be outside.
+When we are inside, please bring a towel to put down over the wooden benches to sit on.
 There is a port-a-pottie available.
 (See menu on the right for “Directions”.)